pyinstaller/pyinstaller/doc/usage.rst

     The ``-OO`` flag additionally removes docstrings.

-    Using this feature affects not only your main script, but *all* modules compiled by |PyInstaller|.
+    Using this feature affects not only your main script, but *all* modules included by |PyInstaller|.
 If your code (or any module imported by your script) relies on these features, your program may break or have unexpected behavior.